Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 As a core maintainer you will have a strong say in the direction of the project.
 Big changes will require a majority of maintainers to agree.

+### Code of conduct
+First and foremost, you'll be evaluated against [these core values](https://github.com/williamFalcon/pytorch-lightning/blob/master/.github/CONTRIBUTING.md).
+Any code we commit or feature we add needs to align with those core values

 ### Responsibilities:
 The responsibilities mainly revolve around 3 things.